valentino-drappa/vdr-reduxtoolkit-observable/README.md

 5. update_fetchSuccess ==> manage the sucess call
 6. update_fetchError ==> manage the error call

 The library will create and manage for you these steps.
-All you have to do is to create the reducers for theses action.
+All you have to do is to create the reducers for these actions.

-## <ins>How to use it</ins>
+## <ins>More information</ins>

 ### <ins>AbstractEpicReducer</ins>

-This class represents your action reducers (fetch, fetchSuccess, fetchError).
+This class represents your action reducers (fetch, fetchSuccess, fetchError) + the api call.
 By extending the class you will implement 4 methods:

 | Method         | Description                         |
 | -------------- | ----------------------------------- |